Labii/labii3-docs/docs/eln_table.md

 # Table

-Labii ELN support Excel-like table functionalities.
-A table can be edited at both Experiment-template and Experiment documents.
-Labii ELN tables also support formulas for simple caculations.
+Labii ELN supports Excel-like table functionality.
+A table can be edited in both Experiment-Templates and Experiment documents.
+Labii ELN tables also support formulas for simple calculations, see list of available formulas below.

 # Overview

 ![labii-eln-table-overview](https://labiiblog.files.wordpress.com/2015/12/labii-eln-table-overview.png)

-Labii ELN support two types of table views.
-Edit view (see the picture above) and read--only view.
+Labii ELN supports two types of table views: edit view (picture above), and read-only view.

 For editable view, one additional column serves as header and one addtioanl row is included.
 All other cells works exactly like Excel.
 Each cell also support a right click menu.